 The course aims to give students the opportunity to develop their understanding of educational issues by reviewing literature, developing a position by weighing evidence and argument, and defending this position both orally and in writing.

 Intended Learning Outcomes of Course

 By the end of the course, students are expected to have demonstrated the ability to:

-4. Defend their position via an oral presentation and in writing
+5. Present their position via a poster presentation and in writing

 Minimum Requirement for Award of Credits